codeaashu/codeaashu/README.md

 > I build dominant software/products through obsession and creative creation.

-> I sell urgency that creates a market to buy water in the middle of the sea.-->
+> I sell urgency that creates a market to buy water in the middle of the sea.

 I'm on a mission for the last 4 years to build my own ecosystem of every product or software that I need or use.
 Till now, I have built 50+ production-grade SaaS across every layer of the internet (Web2 ▪︎ Web3 ▪︎ AI) that will brutally dominate in so many unfair and fucking ways.
 (32 delivered to clients, the rest are personal.)